 FGF Receptors are members of a family of type I transmembrane tyrosine kinases that mediate the biological activities of the FGFs by undergoing dimerization and autophosphorylation after ligand binding.
-The high affinity cell surface FGF receptors have an extracellular region containing three immunoglobulinlike domains, a transmembrane region, and a cytosolic tyrosine kinase domain activated by ligand binding.
+The high affinity cell surface FGF receptors have an extracellular region containing three immunoglobulin-like domains, a transmembrane region, and a cytosolic tyrosine kinase domain activated by ligand binding.
 Alternative splicing of the mRNAs generates multiple forms of FGF R1, FGF R2, and FGF R3.
-FGF-R $\alpha$ and FGF-R $\beta$ are splicing isoforms of FGF-R $^9$ FGF-R $\alpha$ has three Ig-like loops in the extracellular domain, while FGF-Rβ has two Ig-like loops in the extracellular domain.
-9 A major determinant of ligand binding specificity is alternative splicing in the C-terminus of Ig domain III of FGF R1-3.
-This splicing event is tissuespecific and is likely to regulate important signaling events across epithelial (b spliced form)/mesenchymal (c spliced form) boundaries.
+FGF-R $\alpha$ and FGF-R $\beta$ are splicing isoforms of FGF-R. $^9$ FGF-R $\alpha$ has three Ig-like loops in the extracellular domain, while FGF-RB has two Ig-like loops in the extracellular domain.
+A major determinant of ligand binding specificity is alternative splicing in the C-terminus of Ia domain III of FGF R1-3.
+This splicing event is tissue-specific and is likely to regulate important signaling events across epithelial (b spliced form)/mesenchymal (c spliced form) boundaries.
+10

 FGF receptors are widely expressed during early development.
-At the mRNA level, FGF R2 is highly expressed in developing human tissues including the brain (preferentially in glial cells), choroid plexus, skin, lung, kidney, and bone.
+FGF R1 is highly expressed in developing human tissues including the brain (preferentially in neurons), vascular basement membranes, skin, and bone growth plates.
 Overexpression of FGF R4 or expression of variant forms of FGF R1 or FGF R2 have been linked to human breast carcinoma.
-Hard Mutations in FGF R1, FGF R2, and FGF R3 are found in patients with birth defects involving craniosynostosis.
-Also, mutations in the extracellular domain of FGF R2 have been correlated to certain disorders of human skeletal development.
+In Mutations in FGF R1, FGF R2, and FGF R3 are found in patients with birth defects involving craniosynostosis.